codess-aus/PL-900/Bus_value.md

 You can use Dataverse to store business data used by your applications.
 This data is organized as tables.
 A table is a set of rows used to store data.
 Data from
 Dynamics 365 is also stored within Dataverse and you can build apps using these tables.
 However, you cannot notify a user when a new sales order is created.

+You can use Microsoft Dataverse as a single data source to standardize business data across multiple solutions.
+You can use Dataverse to store your data in a set of standard or custom tables that are used by business applications.
+Dataverse uses the Common Data Model (CDM), a set of standardized, extensible data schemas published by Microsoft and partners to facilitate data interoperability across multiple solutions.

+You need to create a Dataverse database to be able to use some Power Platform components.
+You need to create a Dataverse database to use services like Al Builder and Power Apps portals that require constant data access.

+You cannot provision a Dataverse database in your own data center to integrate on-premises solutions.
+Dataverse is offered only as a service managed by Microsoft.
+You cannot provision a Dataverse database as an on-premises solution.
+You need to use an on-premises data gateway to integrate data from on-premises solutions with Dataverse.

 ## AppSource third-party app
 You can use AppSource as an online store for business applications.
 You can publish or discover new add-ins for Power Platform, like custom connectors or Power Bl apps.
 But if the third-party application publisher does not support Power Platform directly, then it is highly improbable that you will find an add-in to integrate with the application.